HOW TO Create an Application Landscape with Views

 Publish Visualization

-We will use the Visual Designer to publish a visualization in the Viewer and the Resource Center, so it can be viewed and commented on by others.
+We will use the Visual Designer to publish a visualization in the Viewer and the Resource Center so it can be viewed and commented on by others.

-Select the visualization in the Visual Designer and click on the Publish button.
+Select the visualization in the Visual Designer and click the Publish button.
 The visualization is published to the Viewer.

 To publish the visualization in the resource center, create a page and link the visualization to the page as is described here on the help